Annuity.org Editorial Guidelines

 • People seeking financial freedom through access to cash now.

-• People seeking carefully researched, timely information about important financial topics.
+• People seeking carefully researched, timely information on important financial topics.

-• Members of the media, researchers and experts seeking reliable information and expert insights.
+• Members of the media, researchers and industry experts seeking reliable information and expert insights.

 Topical Coverage

-Annuity.org publishes content related to an array of financial literacy topics.
-As part of our coverage, we extensively write about both the primary and secondary annuity markets in order to present a holistic representation of annuities and structured settlements.
+Annuity.org covers a wide range of financial literacy topics.
+We provide comprehensive content on both the primary and secondary annuity markets in order to present a holistic representation of annuities and structured settlements.

-We differentiate primary and secondary market information through the use of “buying” (primary market) and “selling” (secondary market) language and as part of the website’s design and navigation.
-We identify this content clearly to ensure that our readers can find the type of information that is most relevant to them.
+To differentiate between primary and secondary market information, we use language such as “buying” (primary market) and “selling” (secondary market) and incorporate clear identification in the website’s design and navigation.
+We do this to ensure that our readers can find the information most relevant to them.

 Editorial Control

-The information we publish generally aligns with, but is not dictated by, our partners or affiliate advertisers.
+Our published information generally aligns with but is not dictated by our partners or affiliate advertisers.

 This website’s editorial team operates independently of all external influences.
-Writers, editors and marketing team members work collaboratively to propose relevant content for Annuity.org based on the topical needs of our readers.
+Writers, editors and marketers work collaboratively to propose relevant content for Annuity.org based on the topical needs of our readers.

-We may consider story ideas from outside sources as long as they support Annuity.org’s mission to educate consumers about safe financial decisions and represent original, valuable content for our readership.
+We may consider story ideas from outside sources, provided they support our mission of consumer education and offer original, valuable content.

 For more information on our business relationships, visit How We Make Money.